logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 image: https://dytvr9ot2sszz.cloudfront.net/logz-docs/social-assets/docs-social.jpg
 description: How to set up Logz.io's HotROD demo application
 flags:
-  logzio-plan: pro enterprise
+  logzio-plan: community
 tags:
   - distributed tracing
 contributors:
   - yberlinger
   - hidan
 ---

 Not ready to instrument and deploy components?
 We've got you covered with an app that can send demo traces to your Distributed Tracing.

-Using the HotROD app is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!
+Using the **HotROD app** is so easy, and so fast, that you'll be searching for traces in Logz.io within a few minutes of setting up the app!

 In this guide you'll find: